 Oh summer, please hurry up and get here

 I miss you!
-I have a pressing need to clean the cobwebs off my grill, fire it up, and cook some delicious Smithfield® ribs.
-So today I have a new and exciting rib recipe for you: Sweet and spicy peach bourbon BBQ ribs.
+I have a pressing need to clean the cobwebs off my grill, fire it up, and cook some delicious ribs.
+So today I have a new and exciting rib recipe for you: Sweet and spicy peach bourbon bbq ribs.
 I also make a dry rub which I pat the ribs with before the sauce goes on.
 No need for rib marinade, really!
 These left me wanting to lick my fingers, and that is something I never do.

-Now, I do know that sometimes people shy away from cooking ribs at home.
+Now, I do know that sometimes people shy away from making grilled ribs at home.
 They think that the ribs might turn out tough.
 Some think that they are a bit difficult to cook.
 Not so!
 You see pork is extra tender, extra juicy, so no need to fret.
 Your ribs will always turn out great, no matter what.
 Bonus, this bourbon recipe is one you can eat, too.

 I do want to share one of my little secrets for making the perfect ribs.
 I first cook my ribs covered in the oven at a low temperature (300'F) for about 2 hours before they go on the grill.
 I've been doing this for years and this method has never failed me.